linkovich2/weather-app/README.md

 # README

 ### Forward
 Hi ya'll!
+My name is Jonathon Harrell, and this is my Weather App Project for you guys to peruse.
 I've been working in a highly customized Rails 5 environment for some time, so I decided to go with what's out of the box in Rails 7 for this.
 I am more comfortable in RSpec by far than I am in Minitest, but I decided to stick with Minitest for this project.

 I demonstrate use of some common design patterns here, such as presenters and service patterns.
 Services typically represent a single task, and the presenter is there for display logic that shouldn't be present in a view.
 I also chose to adhere to REST for the urls.
 And for caching I implemented memcached and chose to omit the database, since there isn't much need for one in this application.